 Travelers are reimbursed a "Per Diem" allowance in lieu of actual meal expenses while in travel status.
-Meals that are provided free of cost to the traveler, or included as part of another fee, (conference fees, hotel, airline or train) are not later reimbursable as per diem.
+Meals that are provided free of cost to the traveler, or included as part of another fee, (conference fees, hotel) are not later reimbursable as per diem.
 Per Diem is not intended to cover costs of alcoholic beverages or other nonessential diversions.

 » View Current Meal Per Diem Rates